>> Shift: Reshaping the educational experience at Minneapolis Public Schools

 After sending a donated instrument, you will receive a letter of acknowledgment that may be used for tax purposes.
 Contact Calvin Keasling, K-12 Arts Content Lead, at 612.668.5346, or email@example.com

-For all other inquiries about donations to the Minneapolis Public Schools, contact the Resource Development and Innovation Department at 612.668.0117 or firstname.lastname@example.org.
+For all other inquiries about donations to the Minneapolis Public Schools, including school supplies and backpacks, please contact the Resource Development and Innovation Department at 612.668.2014 or firstname.lastname@example.org.